scopatz/sempervirens/docs/privacy-policy.md

 IP addresses are the only form of personal information that Sempervirens will collect about you.
 IP addresses will be stored as part of a standard web log and non-public dataset.
+For example, IP addresses may be used internally by Sempervirens for server operations, debugging, and other server-side operations.
 IP addresses will never be shared or displayed publicly.

 Aggregating and anonymizing IP addresses creates a data set that is deemed non-personal information.